NFV vs. SDN: What’s the Difference?

 September 27, 2016

 Telecommunications companies have taken a strong interest in SDN.
 At the same time, more enterprise use cases for NFV have been emerging.
-Network functions virtualization (NFV) and software-defined networking (SDN) are related and both use network abstraction.
+When it comes to software-defined networking (SDN) vs. network functions virtualization (NFV), both are related and both use network abstraction.
 However, SDN separates and abstracts the control plane into software from the data plane, which remains in hardware, and NFV is a combination of separating wholesale network and security functions into specific software, then service chaining them.

 NFV: Not Just for Telcos